Hail-cali/Hail-cali/README.md

 - I'm interested in AutoEncoder & Anomaly detection
 - also time-sereise data analytics
-- :fireworks: not to forget NLP
+- :fireworks: not to forget NLP.

 ## ⭐ stack
 ### platforms & languages